FNS-Division/cpp-user-guide/docs/index.md

 ## The Platform Model

-- Before starting an analysis, you’ll need to select a **scenario**, such as "Minimize Total Cost of Ownership."
+- Before starting an analysis, you’ll need to select a **scenario**, such as "Maximize Operator Net Present Value (NPV)".
 Then, set up the **scenario parameters**, including details like the total budget and the planning period.
 - Each scenario is made up of multiple **models**—one for each technology option, and a demand module.
 These models serve two purposes: they evaluate whether the technology is feasible and calculate the cost of deploying it.
 Each model comes with its own **model parameters** that guide the analysis and uses **datasets** containing information about points of interest, ICT infrastructure, and mobile coverage.

 ![cpp-model](diagrams/model.drawio.svg)